Lana de Jager

 Currently I am working on pieces to deal with thoughts around climate change and processing all the terrible news we are facing with regards to our impact on the earth.

-In 2016 I started producing art and focusing on building a career.
-The result has been 15 gallery exhibitions since February 2017, including 3 solo exhibitions and countless deeply connected conversations with strangers.
+In 2016 I started producing art full-time and focusing on building a career.
+The result has been 31 gallery exhibitions since February 2017, including 9 solo exhibitions and countless deeply connected conversations with strangers.
 One of the most rewarding things that comes out of making art with personal content is that sometimes people want to tell you their personal story - in the end it's all about people and all about communication - yay!